 Currently, 45 states have introduced some kind of permanent or temporary online notarization law permitting the practice, while five states still do not allow it.
+These states include:

 When you choose RON, you can enjoy the peace of mind that comes with knowing that your notarizations always have that second set of “eyes” reviewing your documents to ensure they are valid.